jarviscanada/jarvis_data_eng_RaihauBuillard/README.md

 ## Professional Experiences

 **Software Developer, Jarvis (2024-present)**: Implemented a Linux cluster monitoring system to collect and analyze hardware specifications and resource usage for each machine in the cluster.
+Developed SQL skills through a comprehensive training project, mastering clauses, database management principles, and data manipulation techniques

 **Software Developer, Genetec (May 2023 - August 2023)**: Shared ideas regarding the addition of features and analyzing the consequent needs during meetings.
 Reviewed unit and integration tests to comply with test coverage as per conventions.
 Optimized Security Center (Genetec product) by adding new functionalities.
 Used Azure DevOps to track tasks and manage project workflows.
 Guaranteed the proper operation of the product by resolving bugs of various complexities.
 Collaborated in Pair programming during innovation days to make improvements to the Genetec product.